Quaggles/dcs-unit-tester/README.md

 The supported extensions are:
 * <b>.trk</b> - Runs as a track file, ends when the track ends (Useful for testing the modules)
-* <b>.miz</b> - Runs in singleplayer mission file, ends when test returns the assersion (Useful for testing scripting functions and AI)
+* <b>.miz</b> - Runs in singleplayer mission file, ends when test returns the assertion (Useful for testing scripting functions and AI)
-* <b>.mp.miz</b> - Runs as a multiplayer server, ends when test returns the assersion (Useful for testing scripting functions and AI)
+* <b>.mp.miz</b> - Runs as a multiplayer server, ends when test returns the assertion (Useful for testing scripting functions and AI)

 ### 5. Observe